 I’m excited – and plan to write about all of it here – but also nervous that I might miss something, as not all of my ports are places I might easily return to in the future.

 At the same time, it’s also my vacation from my 9-to-5 job, so relaxation is high on my list of priorities.
 I have a few “must see” at all cost items – sunrise at Borobudur, the Komodo dragons, a line crossing ceremony – but I need to temper that with plenty of downtime.
 In other words, I can’t do it all – nor do I want to!

 I also feel like I’ve got a lot of flexibility in some ports – I’ve done both Denpasar and Singapore many times already, so the tourist experiences are “over” for me and I want to revisit my favorite food haunts and shop.
 I am adept at researching both transport options in Indonesia as well as short excursions anywhere.
 I’m even on the hunt for free tours, just in case something new has sprung up.

-So I’m presently in spreadsheet mode – taking notes on details, bookmarking sites to read, noting remarkable restaurants and shops, researching local transport, and planning my packing list (with special attention to photography and connectivity, just for my readers).
+So I’m presently in spreadsheet mode.
+I’m taking notes on details and bookmarking sites to read.
+Along the way, I’m noting remarkable restaurants and shops, researching local transport, and planning my packing list.
+I’m also paying special attention to photography and connectivity, just for my readers.

-I’m early into my data entry mode as I have lots of reading to slog through, but I feel relieved to know that I’ve got tours already arranged in three of the eight cities I’ll visit and rough plans for my embarkation and disembarkation ports.
+I’m early into my data entry mode as I have lots of reading to slog through.
+I feel relieved to know that I’ve got tours already arranged in three of the eight cities I’ll visit.
+I have rough plans for my embarkation and disembarkation ports.

-It’s also a huge burden removed that I have my initial flight reservations set (important, since I leave in 22 days!)
-Cathay Pacific First Class will be the absolutely worst I do at this point, so there is nothing to do but improve upon my itineraries.
+It’s also a huge burden removed that I have my initial flight reservations set.
+This is important, since I leave in 22 days!
+Cathay Pacific First Class will be the absolutely worst I do at this point.
+So there is nothing to do but improve upon my itineraries.